 First, they needed to consolidate around one system.
 They chose BlueUtopia and were able to quickly consolidate lists into a single system.
 Everything that had been stored in old systems, Excel sheets, email accounts, previous donor lists, event attendee sheets -- everything -- was consolidated into a singe database.
 That was a critical first step but what was also key was that now everyone on the team could actually use the system.
 So everyone was able to add valuable data to the system and continue growing it with every interaction.

 Armed with a good email list from consolidating all their data, the Inslee campaign could now focus on building a campaign that helped them build their database of supporters.
 With the BlueUtopia system, every interaction integrates into a single system.
 The Inslee team began with town halls, and online petitions, and sent out a regular email with high-value content.
 With event RSVP's, email signups, small donors, and even inquiries to the campaign all going into the database, their email list went from 1500 to over 12,000 in just a single campaign cycle.

 The Inslee campaign was an early adopter of technology.
-As early as 2004, in addition to having a database system they were trying to raise money online -- well ahead of most campaigns at the time.
+As early as 2004, they had tried (albeit not very successfully) to raise money online.
 Unfortunately, they were having no success.
-With the new Blue Utopia system however, many things changed: online traffic had now grown significantly, email outreach was way up, and their online donation system was now professionally designed and optimized for high completion rates.
-Online contributions, which were virtually non-existent in prior years, instantly jumped to 8% of total and had become a principle source of campaign funds by the time the Governors race began 2011.
+With the new BlueUtopia system however, many things changed: online traffic had now grown significantly, email outreach was way up, and their online donation system was now professionally designed and optimized for high completion rates.
+Online contributions, which were virtually non-existent in prior years, instantly jumped to 8% of total and, by the time the Governors race began 2011, had become a principle source of campaign funding.